pyenv/pyenv/README.md

 2. **Configure your shell's environment for Pyenv**

-   **Note:** The below instructions for specific shells are designed for common shell setups.
+   **Note:** The below instructions for specific shells are designed for common shell setups;
+   they also install shell functions into interactive shells only.
-   If you have an uncommon setup and they don't work for you, use the guidance text and the [Advanced Configuration](#advanced-configuration) section below to figure out what you need to do in your specific case.
+   If you have an uncommon setup and/or special needs and they don't work for you, use the guidance text and the [Advanced Configuration](#advanced-configuration) section below to figure out what you need to do in your specific case.